passkeydeveloper/passkeys.dev/content/en/docs/implementation/backend.md

 await pseudocodeSaveCurrentRegistrationOptions(currentUser, regOptions);
 ```

-`regOptions` can then be transmitted to the frontend (docs "coming soon") as JSON for the frontend
+`regOptions` can then be transmitted to the frontend (docs coming soon) as JSON for the frontend
 to eventually pass them in to `navigator.credentials.create()`.

 ## 2. Verify registration responses